310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Hiiro %}
 Fufu.
-It was really Mayoi-senpai’s “Chief”—or rather, the individual known as Sengoku Shinobu—who brought the job to us.
+It was really Mayoi-senpai’s “Chief” — or rather, the individual known as Sengoku Shinobu — who brought the job to us.
 {% endbubble %}

 {% bubble Aira %}